MiriamAng/IntegrationWorkflow_APLIS/README.md

 <p align="center">
   <img src="https://github.com/MiriamAng/IntegrationFramework_APLIS/blob/main/docs/visualization_styles.PNG" width="700" />
 </p>

-> [!CAUTION]
-> All DL models employed in this work as well as the freely available software used for DL model deployment and visualization are non-commercial, open-source resources intended for research use only.
-Hence, use of the integration framework outside of research context is under the responsibility of the user.

 ## Types of HL7 messages involved in the interconnection between the AP-LIS and the AI-DSS
 All WSI analysis requests are transmitted from the AP-LIS to the AI-DSS via HL7 Laboratory Order Messages (***OML^O33***).